CaitlinOCallaghan/shaka-streamer-demo/README.md

 ### Nginx

-To stream with Nginx, HTTP put simpliy hits the port that Nginx is running on.
+To stream with Nginx, HTTP put simply hits the port that Nginx is running on.

 <img src="./images/ShakaStreamerNginx.png">

 ### AWS

 AWS requires the addition of a proxy to assist in authentication.
-Alternatively, a shim can also be used to providde ultra low latency; however, this is not needed when streaming video on demand.
+Alternatively, a shim can also be used to provide ultra low latency; however, this is not needed when streaming video on demand.
 Therefore, a proxy will suffice.
 Proxies add the benefit of refreshed authentication tokens.

 <img src="./images/ShakaStreamerAWS.png">

-It is a known issue that Shaka Streamer's native authenitcation tokens expire after about an hour when using Shaka Streamer to stream directly to S3.
+It is a known issue that Shaka Streamer's native authentication tokens expire after about an hour when using Shaka Streamer to stream directly to S3.
 It is proposed that platform independent authentication is added to Shaka Streamer.
 This feature must refresh tokens.

 <img src="./images/ShakaStreamerProposal.png">